bzoulko/module2_challenge/README.md

 2. Changed the design from what was originally showcased on the bootcamp website.

-3. Gave specuial attention to who this portfolio was for and what it's about.
+3. Gave special attention to my about criteria in this portfolio.